-Confidential complaints - Complaints for which a complainant provides his or her name, address and telephone number , but requests confidentiality from the disclosure of that information pursuant to ORS 192.502 (4).
+Confidential complaints: Complaints for which a complainant provides their name, address and telephone number, but requests confidentiality from the disclosure of that information pursuant to ORS 192.502 (4).

-- If the complainant provides his or her name and contact information, and does not request confidentiality, all alleged violations, regardless of type, will be investigated with one complaint.
+- If the complainant provides their name and contact information, and does not request confidentiality, all alleged violations, regardless of type, will be investigated with one complaint.

 - If the complaint addresses a situation in which there is a potential life, health and/or safety or environmental damage issue, and the complainant requests confidentiality, the alleged violation will be investigated with one confidential complaint.